“Outstanding knee revision surgery, zero pain, and 100% usability of my knee!” – Rodney Long

 - Encore surgery candidates: patients who have had surgery in the past and need to have surgery again to repair joints previously worked on.

 Preparation for a Successful Surgery and Recovery

 The goal of the Bone & Joint Institute at Canyon Vista is to return you to an active lifestyle as quickly as possible.
-That’s why all patients are enrolled in our Joint Camp.
+That’s why all patients encouraged are enrolled in our Joint Camp.
 Joint Camp actively engages patients in their treatment and recovery.
 It consists of preoperative education for both the patient and caregiver to prepare them for every phase of the procedure including through recovery and rehabilitation.
-You’ll receive a comprehensive Joint Camp Guide to help you understand what to expect and how to manage your recovery.
+You’ll receive a comprehensive Joint Camp Guide will help you understand what to expect and how to manage your recovery.
 Your Joint Camp Guide is tailored to your personal needs and will prepare you for:

 - Home preparation and equipment you may need

 - What to expect the day of surgery

 - Physical therapy